MJoergen/ym2151/Episodes/ep06_Configuration/README.md

 ## Testing in hardware
 The above change was quite limited.
-But in order to test in hardware (and in simulation), we now need to do a substatntial amount of additional work.
+But in order to test in hardware (and in simulation), we now need to do a substantial amount of additional work.
 The point being that the YM2151 now relies on receiving the configuration from an external entity, rather than the specific tones being hardcoded in the design.